Shippable/docs/sources/deploy/gke_lb.md

-page_main_title: Attaching a load balancer to a Kubernetes cluster
+page_main_title: Attaching a load balancer to a GKE cluster
 main_section: Deploy
 sub_section: Using load balancers

-# Attaching a load balancer to a Kubernetes cluster
+# Attaching a load balancer to a GKE cluster
 Load balancers are a must-have for any containerized application that wants to run on a cluster.
 You can easily add a load balancer and specify the pods to which it should direct traffic.
 This makes it easy to repeatedly deploy new services while always making them accessible via the load balancer, thus reducing down time.